 If no one from the Class I heirs takes the property, then Class II heirs fall in line to get the property.
 In Kalyan Kumar Bhattacharjee v.
-Pratibha Chakraborty AIR 2010 (NOC) 646 (Gau), the property fell into the share of the defendant brother named Ranjit, who was unmarried.
+Pratibha Chakraborty AIR 2010 (NOC) 646 (Gau), the property fell into the share of the defendant’s brother named Ranjit, who was unmarried.
 However, he became traceless and the property was divided amongst two other brothers in equal shares.
-The plaintiff’s brother called Jagadish then executed a will in favour of both the plaintiff and died afterwards.
-However, the defendants then asked them to vacate the land, contending that inter alia that the land has been purchased in the name of three brothers; namely Jagadish, Ranjit and Kalyan, the defendant number 1.
+The plaintiff’s brother called Jagadish then executed a will in favour of both the plaintiff and died afterward.
+However, the defendants then asked them to vacate the land, contending that inter alia that the land has been purchased in the name of three brothers; namely Jagadish, Ranjit and Kalyan, defendant number 1.
 It was held that when a Hindu male is unmarried and he dies, and is not survived by a Class I heir, the Class II heirs would get the property.

-Similarly, when in heirs in Class III and IV are there, the property would only go to them if no one from the Class II is present.
+Similarly, when in heirs in Class III and IV are there, the property would only go to them if no one from Class II is present.